dribnet/purvs/README.md

 The design was inpired by a geometric typeface from pinterest.
 Im using a quadrilateral shape as the main body and a rect as a sub body to form my letter.
 The quadrilateral shape should hold more spaces than the rect shape in each letter.
 The reason I have chosen the quadrilateral shapes is because it allows me to make more changes to the form of my letter and using rect as a sub component to bring out the style of my design and the connection of each of my letter since my quadrilateral shapes are pretty random.

 Challenges
 I tried to make the quadrilateral shape taking as much spaces as it can because I want to make it as solid as it can.
-The only thing im not happy with is the letter W, M, and X. Is pretty obvious that they are quiet different compared to my other letters.
+The only thing im not happy with is the letter W, M, and X. It is  pretty obvious that they are quiet different compared to my other letters.
 I made the quadrilateral shape into 2 triangles and thats kind of running away from my original idea.
-However I have tried everything I can and this is the best outcome I got.
+However I have tried everything I can at this point and this is the best outcome I have got.
 There's always a way to code out intersting stuff by using simple funtion and that is what I'm enjoying about coding so far.

 12 parameters